joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 After a while, the phrase stops clarifying things and just becomes a catch-all excuse, something we say out of habit, even when it doesn't help us understand what's wrong or what to do next.

-## The Debt Analogy: Useful Until It Isn't
+## Where the debt analogy breaks down

-The core appeal of "tech debt" is its similarities with finance.
-Debt is familiar: you borrow, gain interest, pay it back later.
-It makes prioritising work feel rational, invest now, pay off later, balance the books.
-The metaphor works for a while, but it has limitations:
+The appeal of "tech debt" is that finance is familiar.
+You borrow, you accrue interest, you pay it back later.
+It makes prioritising feel rational, because you can invest now and settle up afterwards.
+The metaphor holds for a while, then it starts to slip.

-- Some teams use "tech debt" to describe everything from legacy code, to quick hacks, or misaligned architectures, to missed features.
-"Debt" becomes a catch-all word, big, heavy, packed with too many unrelated things.
+Teams use the phrase for legacy code, quick hacks, architectures that no longer fit, and features that were never built.
+One word ends up carrying too many unrelated things.

-- Real debt is precise.
-You know the amount, the terms, the interest rate.
-Tech debt?
-It's a hand wave.
-No one can tell you how much debt you actually have, or what you're paying in interest.
+Real debt is precise.
+You know the amount, the terms and the interest rate.
+Nobody can tell you how much tech debt they have or what they're paying to service it.

-- Worst of all, "tech debt" offers cover.
-It's an excuse, a way to shift focus away from how decisions were made, why things are hard, or what it would actually take to change them.
+And it offers cover.
+Saying "tech debt" moves the conversation away from how the decisions got made, why the work is hard now, and what changing it would actually take.

-## Language Shapes Our Actions
+## Language shapes how we act

-In engineering, the words we use shape how we act.
-Calling every problem "tech debt" turns a range of issues into a comforting financial metaphor, but that can be misleading.
-Not all "debt" is equal, sometimes it's just the cost of learning, sometimes it's a relic that no longer matters, and sometimes it hides important trade-offs by lumping small annoyances in with deep architectural problems.
-Most of all, it flattens the story: what we call "tech debt" is often just the result of past decisions made under real constraints.
-Today's "debt" was yesterday's pragmatic delivery, and the metaphor too often blurs that context instead of clarifying it.
+The words we use shape what we do about a problem.
+Calling everything "tech debt" wraps a range of issues in one comforting financial metaphor.
+Some of it is the cost of learning.
+Some is a relic that no longer matters.
+Some is a deep architectural problem sitting in the same list as a small annoyance.

+Mostly it flattens the story.
+What we call debt is usually the result of decisions made under real constraints.
+Today's debt was yesterday's pragmatic delivery, and the metaphor blurs that context rather than explaining it.

-## What to Say Instead
+## What to say instead

-If I could retire the term "tech debt" from engineering meetings, I would.
-But what would I hope to hear instead?
+If I could retire the term from engineering meetings, I would.
+What I'd rather hear is more specific.

-- **Be precise.** Is the code slow?
+Describe the pain instead of the metaphor.
+Is the code slow?
 Hard to read?
-Impossible to change?
-Are we blocked from launching a new feature?
-Describe the pain, not the metaphor.
-- **Tell the story.** How did we get here?
+Impossible to change safely?
+Is it blocking a launch?

+Tell the story of how we got here.
 What did we learn?
-Was it a deliberate trade-off, or an accident?
+Was it a deliberate trade-off or an accident?
 The history matters more than the label.

-- **Describe the impact.** What is the cost today?
-How is it affecting customers, or slowing the team?
-Specifics drive better prioritisation.
+Then describe the impact today.
+What is it costing?
+How is it affecting customers or slowing the team?
+That's what drives sensible prioritisation.

-Ultimately, my gripe with "tech debt" isn't just about language.
+My real objection isn't about language.
 It's about discipline.
-"Tech debt" gives us a shorthand to avoid challenging conversations about architectural drift, team incentives, and the messy path of real world delivery.
-I'd rather see teams confront the mess head on, with the honesty and clarity it deserves.
+"Tech debt" is shorthand that lets us skip the harder conversation about architectural drift, team incentives and the messy reality of delivery.
+I'd rather teams confronted the mess directly.